-25 A country may apply for compensation if it registers a 10% loss in export earnings (2% in the case of LDCs, landlocked, island, post-conflict and postnatural disaster States) with respect to the export reference value.
-The loss of 10% (2%) may be determined by taking into account the total agricultural/ mineral exports given the condition that exports on the part of these sectors represent more than 40% of total national exports, or they are between 20% and 40%, provided that total earnings do not increase more than proportionally with respect to the impact of the loss of export earnings.
+26 A country may apply for compensation if it registers a 10% loss in export earnings (2% in the case of LDCs, landlocked, island, post-conflict and post-natural disaster States) with respect to the export reference value.
+The loss of 10% (2%) may be determined by taking into account the total agricultural/mineral exports given the condition that exports on the part of these sectors represent more than 40% of total national exports, or they are between 20% and 40%, provided that total earnings do not increase more than proportionally with respect to the impact of the loss of export earnings.

-values.
-As argued by the EU Commission (European Commission, 2007) a six-year reference period may reflect a structural trend against the focus of FLEX on short-term instability.
+the reference level is calculated considering the years T-4 to T-1, excluding the most extreme year.
+This final amendment differs from the initial ACP proposal to consider a six-year reference period, excluding the highest and lowest values.
+As argued by the EU Commission (Commission of the European Communities, 2007) a six-year reference period may reflect a structural trend against the focus of FLEX on short-term instability.

-While the removal of the public deficit condition makes access to FLEX less restrictive than before, a minimum impact threshold has, at the same time, been established: the 2008 revised FLEX states that the drop in export earnings

-"must be 0.5% of GDP or more for there to be entitlement to additional support26.
-Entitlement to additional support shall be limited to three successive years" [Revised Article 9(2) of Annex I to the Cotonou Agreement].
+While the removal of the public deficit condition makes access to FLEX less restrictive than before, a minimum impact threshold has, at the same time, been established: the 2008 revised FLEX states that the drop in export earnings "must be 0.5% of GDP or more for there to be entitlement to additional support.27 Entitlement to additional support shall be limited to three successive years" (Revised Article 9(2) of Annex I to the Cotonou Agreement).
 It is important to notice that the introduction of the minimum impact threshold is made with the intention of avoiding the risk of a proliferation of small compensations not helping the beneficiary countries in their macroeconomic stability and development processes, while the reduction in the successive years of eligibility is more in line with the purpose of FLEX, in so much as it is a facility dealing with short-term instability resulting from international business cycles and not with structural declining trends of export earnings.

 Moreover, the new FLEX addresses the issue of how the amount of additional financial support is to be determined.
-In the revised FLEX, the amount of aid support, i.e. the theoretical effect of the export shortfall on the public budget, is calculated as the product of the loss of export earnings in the application year and the "government revenue/gross domestic product ratio" averaged over the four years preceding the application year, excluding the most extreme value and capping this ratio at 25%.
-While the method of calculating the effects of the shock reflects the difficulties above discussed in using the budget deficit as a reference point, the cap of 25% is expected to help ACPs which are less well-armed against export side shock and, in particular, the

-"countries with relatively weak central government revenue excluding grants" (European Commission, 2007, page 6).
+In the revised FLEX, the amount of aid support, i.e. the theoretical effect of the export shortfall on the public budget, is calculated as the product of the loss of export earnings in the application year and the "government revenue/gross domestic product" ratio averaged over the four years preceding the application year, excluding the most extreme value and capping this ratio at 25%.
+While the method of calculating the effects of the shock reflects the difficulties above discussed in using the budget deficit as a reference point, the cap of 25% is expected to help ACPs which are less well-armed against export side shock and, in particular, the "countries with relatively weak central government revenue excluding grants" (Commission of the European Communities, 2007, page 6).